-- The following terms are used within this document. - active area The portion of the video picture area that is being utilized for program content.
+The following terms are used within this document.

+- active area The portion of the video picture area that is being utilized for program content.
 Also referred to in CTA-CEB16 [16] as the useful image inside the video frame.
 Active area excludes letterbox bars and pillarbox bars. - additional view Stereoscopic 3D video component using equivalent or lower resolution compared to the reference view video.
 The view can be provided together with the reference view to create an asymmetric 3D video. (e.g. reference view: UHD resolution, additional view: HD resolution). - High Dynamic Range a feature that allows representation of video levels with much higher luminance values than is possible with traditional video methods.
-(See Section 6.3.2) - High Frame Rate A picture frequency higher than 60 pictures per second. - Interlaced HD A specific set of high definition video formats as specified in Section 6.2. - Legacy SD A specific set of standard definition video formats as specified in Section 6.1. - Progressive Video A specific set of formats as specified in Section 6.3. - Spatial Scalable Coding A method of providing low and high spatial resolution versions of content through use of a base and an enhancement layer - Standard Frame Rate A picture frequency lower than or equal to 60 pictures per second. - reference view Stereoscopic 3D video component with the spatial resolution equal to or greater than the additional view. - reserved Set aside for future use by a Standard. - Wide Color Gamut A feature that allows representation of chrominance levels with much broader range than is possible with BT.709. - 3.5 Extensibility - 3.5.1 Backward-compatible Extensibility Mechanisms - This Standard includes no known backward-compatible extensibility mechanisms. - 3.5.2 Non-backward-compatible Extensibility Mechanisms - Section 7 recommends signaling of the video characteristics that are to be specified in other parts of the ATSC 3.0 standard.
-Reserved fields in these signaling mechanisms will allow for extensibility. - 3.5.3 Extensions with unknown compatibility
+(See Section 6.3.2) - High Frame Rate A picture frequency higher than 60 pictures per second.

+Interlaced HD - A specific set of high definition video formats as specified in Section 6.2.

+Legacy SD - A specific set of standard definition video formats as specified in Section 6.1.

+Progressive Video - A specific set of formats as specified in Section 6.3.

+Spatial Scalable Coding - A method of providing low and high spatial resolution versions of content through use of a base and an enhancement layer reference view - Stereoscopic 3D video component with the spatial resolution equal to or greater than the additional view.